HewlettPackard/Docker-SimpliVity/ops/README.md

 </pre>

 The data you entered in the text file before performing the backup and deleting the volume is available once again after restoring the volume.

+# Disaster Recovery

+In order to protect your installation from disasters, you need to take regular backups of the swarm, UCP and DTR.
+In the event where half or more manager nodes are lost and cannot be recovered to a healthy state, the system is considered to have lost quorum and can only be restored through the manual procedure described in the Docker documentation.

+For more information, see https://docs.docker.com/datacenter/ucp/2.2/guides/admin/backups-and-disaster-recovery/.

 # Solution Lifecycle Management